Barski-lab/cwl-airflow/README.md

     ```sh
     $ cwl-airflow demo --auto -o /vagrant
     ```
-    Results will be saved within virtual machine in the `/vagrant` folder that corresponds to the folder where you run `vagrant up` on your host machine

-5. When all demo wokrflows are submitted you can access Airflow Webserver from you web browser following the link [localhost:8080](http://127.0.0.1:8080/admin/).
+5. When all demo wokrflows are submitted the program will provide you with the link for Airflow Webserver (by default it is accessible from your [localhost:8080](http://127.0.0.1:8080/admin/) thought the port forwarding).
 It may take some time (usually less then half a minute) for Airflow Webserver to load and display all the data

 ![Airflow Webserver example](https://raw.githubusercontent.com/Barski-lab/cwl-airflow/master/docs/screen.png)

+6. On completion the workflow results will be saved within virtual machine in the `/vagrant` folder that corresponds to the folder where you run `vagrant up` on your host machine.

 ### Locally